hariprasathravi2005-source/Study-of-Electronics-components-1/README.md

 # Exp-1--Study-of-Electronics-components
 # AIM:
-To study the basic electronic components and understand their symbols, specifications, and functions in electronic circuits.
+To study the basic electronic components and understand their symbols, specifications, and functions in electronic circuits

 # EQUIPMENT REQUIRED: